 The primary benefit of Ruby’s income protection policy was a monthly income benefit during the time she was unable to work enabling her to continue to pay her bills.
 A critical part of her recovery was the intense rehabilitation she needed to pay for.

-Fortunately, Ruby’s financial adviser Geelong had the details of her income protection policy and was able to provide guidance on receiving her full benefits, including supplementary benefits that provided extra funds to pay for a specialist rehabilitation adviser.
+Fortunately, Ruby’s financial adviser had the details of her income protection policy and was able to provide guidance on receiving her full benefits, including supplementary benefits that provided extra funds to pay for a specialist rehabilitation adviser.

 Ruby’s rehab adviser formulated a therapy strategy, along with her GP.
 This included continual communication with her family on how they could best assist with her treatment.

-Ruby would never be able to resume her own occupation at such a high level, so the insurer’s rehab adviser secured re-training within the industry, enabling her to find a job that supported her physical and mental wellbeing and allowed her to work flexibly hours around her children’s school hours.
+Ruby would never be able to resume her own occupation at such a high level, so her the insurer’s rehab adviser secured re-training within the industry, enabling her to find a job that supported her physical and mental wellbeing and allowed her to work flexible hours around her children’s school hours.